 Old Scholars' Association

-The Association runs its own monthly meetings, social functions and supports the volunteers who organise 10 and 20 year reunions.
-The range of services offered by (and for) Old Scholars grows each year.
+The Association runs its own monthly meetings, social functions, fundraising activities and more, as the range of services offered by (and for) Old Scholars grows each year.

 What does the Old Scholars' Association do?

 In 2020, likes so many other organisations, the Old Scholars' Association (OSA) has had to curtail a number of events and activities in the first half of the year.
 With things looking up for everyone in Western Australia, we are now planning for the following events: